 As part of this stepped up level of regional monitoring, this CCMP action also supports completion of the California Aquatic Resource Inventory (CARI).
-CARI is a standardized statewide map of surface waters and related habitat types based on the National Wetland Inventory of the US Fish and Wildlife Service and the National Hydrography Dataset of the US Geological Survey, as well as maps from regional and local agencies.
+CARI is a standardized statewide map of surface waters and related habitat types based on the National Wetland Inventory of the US Fish and Wildlife Service and the National Hydrography Dataset of the US Geological Survey, as well as on maps from regional and local agencies.
 Currently the Bay Area Aquatic Resource Inventory (BAARI) is viewable in the California EcoAtlas, but the Delta CARI still needs to be completed.

-SF Bay Joint Venture (Task 2-1 through 2-4) SF Bay National Estuarine Research Reserve (Task 2-4) SF Bay Regional Water Quality Control Board (Task 2-1) SF Estuary Institute (Task 2-1, 2-3, 2-5) SF Estuary Partnership (Task 2-2, 2-4, 2-5)
+SF Bay Joint Venture (Tasks 2-1, 2-2, 2-3, 2-4) SF Bay National Estuarine Research Reserve (Task 2-4) SF Bay Regional Water Quality Control Board (Task 2-1) SF Estuary Institute (Tasks 2-1, 2-3, 2-5) SF Estuary Partnership (Tasks 2-2, 2-4, 2-5)